 I'm hoping this post inspires you to take the leap into social recruiting.
 Like any good coach, along with the pep talk, I'll leave you with some solid advice and strategic tips.
 Like any smart coach, most of it is borrowed from others, most who are much smarter than myself!

 Here are some awesome resources for those looking to make their recruiting social:

-- Here are two very informative Infographics about the benefits of social recruiting and why employers love social media recruiting.
+Here are two very informative Infographics about the benefits of social recruiting

-- Once you’ve decided to take the plunge you’ll need a plan of attack!
-Here are some great resources to help you plan your social recruiting strategy.
+Once you've decided to take the plunge you'll need a plan of attack!
+Here are some